 Medium: Gouache on paper.

-Art is a gift which should be shared, along with humor ... something I hope comes through in my recent artworks.
+Art is a gift that should be shared, along with humor ... something I hope comes through in my recent artworks.
 "Whimsical" may describe the illustrations I create.
 Horses have featured in my life since early childhood through creating numerous artistic renditions.

 As a Michigan Resident since 1995, and living in Palm Harbor, Florida since 2010 during winter, I continue working with horses along with continuing capturing their imagery through mixed art media.